UBCO-COSC-310-Winter-2022-T2/the-project-project-ricky/milestone2.md

 ### Non-functional Requirements

 - The system should allow instructors to launch polls and quizzes quickly and easily during class.
 - The system should have instant-response time(less than 2s will do) for student's response.
 - The system should be accessible from different browsers and devices.
 - The system must not disclose any personal information about students and instructors apart from their name.
 - The system should be scalable and open to future improvements, such as add short answer questions, matching questions or ranking quizzes.

 ## Use Cases

 #### Use Case 1.
 Create Account

+Primary actor: Student, Instructor, Database

+Description: The Instructor and Student creates an account to post polls and quiz's and to partake in polls and quiz's

+Pre-condition: Must be on server

+Post-condition: Allows user to sign in and user is stored into database

+Main scenario:

+1. System asks if User is a student or instructor
+2. User makes a Username.
+3. User makes a password.
+4. Database saves Users information

+Extensions:
+1.1 Username is already taken.<br>
+  1.1.1 system prompts username is taken

 #### Use Case 2.
 Sign In

+Primary actor: Student, Instructor

+Description: User logs into account

+Pre-condition: User must have an account

+Post-condition: Student and Instructor has access to their specific account

+Main scenario:

+1. User enters username
+2. User enters password
+3. User has access to their account

+Extensions:

+1.1 If Username is not recognized.<br>
+  1.1.1 System displays wrong username
+2.1 If password is not recognized.<br>
+  2.1.1 System displays wrong password
+3.1 User does not have a account. <br>
+  3.1.1 User needs to create account

 #### Use Case 3.
 Create a Class

 #### Use Case 4.
 Enroll in/Join a Class

 #### Use case 5.
 Create a Poll/Quiz